hyperledger/fabric/docs/source/channel_update_tutorial.rst

 both signatures, the ordering service will reject the transaction for failing to fulfill the policy.

 First, let's sign this update proto as the Org1 Admin.
-Remember that the CLI container is bootstrapped with the Org1 MSP material, so we simply need to issue the ``peer channel signconfigtx`` command:
+Remember that we exported the necessary environment variables to operate the CLI container as the Org1  so we simply need to issue the ``peer channel signconfigtx`` command:

 .. code:: bash